-I’m Dr Pritpal S Tamber and my work is all about improving health and health care through knowledge.
+I’m Dr Pritpal S Tamber and my work is all about improving health and health care through the generation, validation, communication and application of evidence.
 It spans medical publishing to community health, taking in technology and innovation.

 In community health, my work is on how health care in high-income countries fails its low-income communities, and is influenced by growing up in a working-class community.
 I have learnt that at the heart of this failure is that health care has become a supply-defined industry organised solely around a bio-medical understanding of health.
 It no longer seeks to understand the lives of the people it purports to serve.